 - Student is interested in reducing barriers to physical activity on campus

-- Program is provided at a cost of 50$ for the Winter 2019 semester
+- The program is provided at a cost of $25 for students for the Winter 2021 semester.

 - Commitment to attend one to two virtual group exercise sessions and one virtual skill building session each week for the duration of program.